How much can you make with Uber Eats in a week?

 YOU CAN MAKE $500 A WEEK WITH UBER EATS!

-HOW I EARN $500 A WEEK AS AN UBER DELIVERY DRIVER!
+HOW I EARN $500 A WEEK DELIVERING FOR UBER EATS!

 I’m here to tell you that it is possible, but it depends on the day.
 Today I made $140 in 7 hours.
 I’m in NYC.
 But it varies for me on certain days.